 And yes, there is a picture of the pilot adding a quart of oil to our plane before take off, LOL.

 After some nice caye R&R we headed to the mainland to San Ignacio on the Guatemala border.
 Here are the Mayan ruins of Caracol, the city that was always at war with the great Tikal.
-Both were prominent Mayan cities that were continually rivaling with each other.
+Both were prominent Mayan cities and fierce rivals.
 Caracol is worth the bumpy miles of road and creek crossings.
-It does make you a little worried when you see the abandoned cars along the way, but once you're there you're glad you made the trek.
+It does make you a little worried when you see the abandoned cars along the way, but the trek is well worth it.
 This is a significant Mayan ruins site with few visitors.

 The picture of the guy under our SUV was fixing our muffler which was falling off due to the bumpy roads on the way out of Caracol.